brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Fix: Content Timeline - Resolved an issue in which the user-defined icon would not appear on new timeline items in the editor.
 * Fix: Testimonial - Resolved equal height issue in frontend when 2 columns per slide is set.
+* Fix: Buttons - Resolved an issue in which the space between the icon and text would not apply in RTL sites.

 ### 2.6.9 - TUESDAY, 27th June 2023 ###
 * Improvement: Post Grid - Added the option for normal pagination to disable Ajax-based pagination.